Search

 • In chemistry, a compound (chemical compound) is a chemical combination of two or more elements.
 See list of compounds.

 • In linguistic morphology, a compound is a word that consists of more than one radical element, for example summertime.
-See also English compound.
+See also compound verb, compound noun and adjective.
 This is not to be confused with a complex phrase.

 • In botany, compound is a quality of leaves.
 Leaves that are compound are in an array of small, symmetrically-arranged leaflets on each stem.
 In contrast, a plant with simple leaves has one leaf per stem.

-• In economics, Compound Annual Growth Rate (CAGR) is the average annual growth rate of a value over a given number of years.
+• In economics, compound (Compound Annual Growth Rate or CAGR) is the year over year growth rate of an investment over a given number of years.

-• In music, a compound is an attribute to an interval.
+• In music, a compound is an attribute to an inteval .
 An interval that is compound is an interval which exceeds or is wider than one octave.
 In contrast, a simple interval lies within one octave.